 Procedure of a Thesis

-You can find more information on how to write a thesis on the faculty website (for BA, for MA).
+You can find more information on how to write a thesis on the faculty website; open topics in our group are listed below.

 The process of writing the thesis is (roughly) as follows: